 Mid-America’s Dyer, Indiana, location is in Chicagoland, the crossroads of North America.
 The Seminary campus, just a few miles south of US Interstate 80-94, is easily accessible from anywhere in the Chicago area.
 It is only 45 minutes from downtown Chicago and about an hour from O’Hare International Airport.

-Mid-America is closely associated with confessional Reformed and Presbyterian churches; however, it is not governed by the rules of any denomination.
-This enables it to serve more effectively several affiliations with sound training for a solid pulpit.
+Mid-America is closely associated with several confessionally Reformed and Presbyterian denominations.
+We train students to serve in a variety of church contexts.
+This enables us to serve multiple denominations more effectively – with sound training for solid ministry.

 All members of the faculty, the Association, and the Board are wholeheartedly committed to the Holy Scriptures as the infallible and inerrant Word of God and affirm that the Reformed confessions faithfully set forth the system of truth taught in Scripture.
 In conformity with the Word, they are committed to the ecumenical creeds of Christendom (the Apostles’, Athanasian, and Nicene Creeds) and to the following Reformed Confessions: the Belgic Confession, the Heidelberg Catechism, the Canons of Dort, and the Westminster Confession of Faith.

 Mid-America’s faculty and board of trustees hale from confessionally Reformed and Presbyterian churches.
 Students come from a wide variety of church backgrounds.

 There are currently 6 full-time resident faculty members at Mid-America.
 In addition, Mid-America employs various adjunct professors, visiting professors, and guest lecturers.